Physiotherapy and Lymphoedema

 What Causes Lymphoedema?

-Lymph nodes are small glands found around our body that help to filter out bacteria and drain fluid out of your body.
-Lymphoedema happens when lymph nodes in the neck are not working properly, causing fluid to build up in the area.
+Lymphoedema happens when the lymphatic system is not working properly, causing fluid to build up in the area.
 This may happen because:

-• cancer has caused a blockage in the lymph nodes and vessels in your neck.
+- cancer has caused a blockage in the lymphatic system of the neck.

 Symptoms of Head and Neck Lymphoedema